 Light Primaries - red, blue, green.
 This definition is active when colored light is mixed, as on your computer screen, or when theatrical spotlights overlap on a white wall.
 Its effects are less familiar than pigment mixture to most people.
 If all three primaries are mixed, the theoretical result is white light.
 Therefore Light mixture is sometimes referred to as additive mixture.

 Your computer screen mixes color as light, and therefore follows additive color mixture rules.
+Therefore it is possible to check how additive mixture works on your computer screen--try this link to an interactive additive color mixture tool.
+When you get there, click on the button below the moving primary circles, then see what happens when you slide them around.
 This means that the depiction of subractive mixture shown here is less than ideal, particularly for the cyan (turquoise) and magenta of the printers primaries.

 There are many systems for classifying hue, developed so that researchers can measure and define color qualities, and so that designers, industry, and marketing people can communicate color ideas over distance.
 One example is the Munsell system; another is the Pantone System.
 However, today the communication of precise color information is mainly done digitally, using spectrophotometers to identify and transmit color information.
 These digital systems use additive (light) mixture rather than the subtractive (pigment or dye) mixture used in systems like Munsell and Pantone.